-Telehealth is a virtual service that allows providers to connect with Members remotely by leveraging digital forms of communication technologies.
-Some health care providers are able to provide medical services solely via Telehealth, providing the full scope of their medical practice virtually.
-All providers in a virtual practice must be fully Credentialed/Recredentialed by MVP.
-MVP will review each virtual practice model of care and reserve the right to credential virtual practice specialty groups when the full scope of care is complete.
+Some health care providers can provide medical services solely via Telehealth.
+Such providers must be fully Credentialed/Recredentialed by MVP as a Virtual Practice.
+MVP will review each Virtual Practice, including their model of care, and reserves the right to credential virtual practice specialty groups.